top of page

 If you register as a trapper to do colonies and use trapper vouchers, ear tip is mandatory.

-You will make the appointment at their cooperating vets.
+You will make the appointment at their partnered vets.
 They are often booked out a month.

 f.
 Private Vet - Call for prices and to confirm that they will do feral cats.